AI Security Guide

 9.1 Input Anomaly Detection

-While input anomaly detection is conceptually straightforward, its effectiveness can be limited in high-dimensional spaces or when adversarial examples are carefully crafted to remain statistically close to the legitimate data distribution.
-An attacker who understands the anomaly detection system may be able to create adversarial inputs that evade both the anomaly detector and the target model.
+While input anomaly detection is conceptually straightforward, its effectiveness can be limited in high-dimensional spaces or when adversarial examples are carefully crafted to remain statistically close to legitimate data distribution.
+An attacker who understands the anomaly detection system may be able to create adversarial inputs evading both the anomaly detector and the target model.

 9.2 Output Consistency Monitoring